webqit/quantum-js/README.md

 [Overview](#overview) • [Creating Quantum Programs](#creating-quantum-programs) • [Implementation](#implementation) • [Examples](#examples) • [License](#license)

-Quantum JS is a runtime extension to JavaScript that lets you do Imperative Reactive Programming (IRP) in the plain JavaScript!
+Quantum JS is a runtime extension to JavaScript that lets you do reactive programming in plain JavaScript!
 This project pursues a futuristic, more efficient way to write reactive applocations *today*!

 Quantum JS occupies [a new category](https://en.wikipedia.org/wiki/Reactive_programming#Imperative) in the reactivity spectrum!